Selling Your Home As Is: Pros & Cons

 Once you’ve got an offer that aligns with your goals and expectations, you can begin the closing process.
 This will likely differ from a traditional closing process since as-is home buyers tend to also be cash buyers.
 Without the involvement of a lender, you can close in as little as a couple of weeks (as opposed to a month or more with a traditional sale.)5

-What Is a Sale-Leaseback?
+What Is a Sell and Stay Transaction?

-Why Choose Truehold’s Sale-Leaseback?
+Why Choose Truehold’s Sell and Stay Transaction?

 Is Selling As-Is Right for You?